Tatyavicchu/C_Language_practice/Conditional_statements.md

 # conditional statements are used to run certain part of code according to the output of condition
 ## -> there are two types of conditional statements
-     -> else/if loop
+     -> else/if conditional statements
-     -> switch loop
+     -> switch conditional statements
-  ### - If/ Else conditional loops
+  ### - If/ Else conditional statements
-        In this type of loop only two conditioln is possible.
+        In this type of statments only two conditioln is possible.
  ```c
 // if( condition ){
 // executes if conditon is true